 - April 4, 2017

 Emerging Trends in Consumer Fraud Class Action Litigation

 Supreme Court Update: A Look at Significant Cases in the New Term

 - December 1, 2015

 - Northwestern University (J.D.
 1998; Order of the Coif; Articles Editor, Law Review); University of Rochester (B.A.
 1993, cum laude and with distinction)

-- Ohio, U.S. Supreme Court, and multiple U.S. Courts of Appeals and District Courts
+- Ohio, Illinois, U.S. Supreme Court, and multiple U.S. Courts of Appeals and District Courts

 - Office of Legal Counsel, U.S. Department of Justice (2004-2005)